MopcSolutions/structured-atom-model-simulator/README.md

 ## Guidelines

-Documentation is be done in [AsciiDoc](docs.asciidoctor.org/asciidoc/latest/syntax-quick-reference/) using [PlantUML](www.plantuml.com) for diagrams.
+* Documentation is done in [AsciiDoc](docs.asciidoctor.org/asciidoc/latest/syntax-quick-reference/) using [PlantUML](www.plantuml.com) for diagrams.

-Find documentation in documentation folder ;)
+* 2019 LTS Version of Unity is used

 ## Project